 We are one of the most recognised firms of solicitors in Herefordshire, Shropshire, Mid and North Wales, Birmingham and the Midlands, synonymous with excellence.
 We are able to offer a wide range of pricing options including fixed fees and service level guarantees.

-As a leading national law firm, we regularly act for clients all over the UK on Brain Injury Claims.
+As a leading national law firm, we regularly act for clients on Brain Injury Claims across the country.
 We can represent you wherever you live in England, Wales or Northern Ireland.

 The brain is the most complex and brilliant organ in the human body.
 While everyone has a brain, no one’s brain works exactly the same.
 Similarly, an injury to the brain will affect different people differently.
 A brain injury can lead to a myriad of cognitive, behavioural and physical symptoms which range from mild symptoms that resolve relatively quickly to severe symptoms that can persist indefinitely.
 Not only will the symptoms differ, but the impact of those symptoms can vary from person to person based on their age, lifestyle and personality.
 For instance, a serious brain injury will affect a teenager very differently to a pensioner